rust-gamedev/rust-gamedev.github.io/content/news/035/index.md

 - Discover new monsters and equipment the deeper you go.
 - Hunger and regeneration: stay fed and stay healed!
 - Choose between graphical tiles and ASCII display.
-- Menu-based UI with hot keys.
+- Menu-based UI with hotkeys.
 - Auto-run to quickly follow corridors and cross open space.
 - Save and load system.
 - New Game Plus mode!

 The source code is complemented by the
-[RuggRogue Source Code Guide][ruggrogue-book], a 23-chapter technical web book covering the ideas, algorithms and structure of the code.
+[RuggRogue Source Code Guide][ruggrogue-book], a 23-chapter technical web book covering the ideas, algorithms, and structure of the code.

 _Discussions: